Many dog owners wonder whether having two dogs is better than one.

 Becoming a two-dog owner

 It was the best decision I ever made.
-Finley was a sweet, mellow, beagle-cocker spaniel mix.
-And his destructive behavior stopped once Browning had a buddy to run and play with during the day.
+Finley was a sweet, mellow beagle-cocker spaniel mix.
+Browning’s destructive behavior stopped once he had a buddy to run and play with during the day.

-Dogs are pack animals; some dogs, like Browning, need the comfort of having at least a small pack.
-Sometimes getting a second dog to keep the first company can solve many problems like separation anxiety or boredom.
+Dogs are pack animals; some, like Browning, need the comfort of having at least a small pack.
+Getting a second dog to keep the first company can sometimes solve problems like separation anxiety or boredom.

 Their pairing worked because the dogs got along.
 Determining second-dog compatibility is crucial.